oitzujoey/duck-lisp/language.md

 (print x)  (; ⇒ 5)
 ```

-#### Functions
+### Functions

 `defun` generates lexically scoped functions.
 Functions are first class.
 It is not currently possible to declare functions with a variable number of arguments.
 A workaround is to pass a list to one of the arguments.
-Recursion is possible, but mutual recursion between two functions requires a third function to do the setup.
+Recursion is possible (using `self`), but mutual recursion between two functions requires a third function to do the setup.

 ```lisp
 (; Basic usage)